sjn/introducing-se/docs.md

 ### 6. Explore reasons & reliability

-**How – Reliable – Reconsider**

 * What reasons did they use to arrive at their belief?
 * Assess the quality of these reasons.
-* What can we do to determine a reason is sound?
+* What can we do to de&shy;termine a reason is sound?
-* If our methods are unreliable, would the assessment change?
+* If our methods are un&shy;reli&shy;able, would the as&shy;sess&shy;ment change?

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")